Released June 9,1978

 The Stones rehearsed and recorded Some Girls from October 1977 through February 1978 in Paris, in the middle of the Punk vs. Disco era.
 Both genres are incorporated on this album.
 However, the band retained their R&B and country roots, including a cover of The Temptations’ ‘Just My Imagination’ and the amusing ‘Far Away Eyes.’
 They stuck to a stripped-down version of the band, only with the original members – this time with Ron Wood on every track.

-The punky ‘Shattered’ and ‘Respectable’ (a dig at Bianca Jagger whom Mick had divorced in May) possess a controlled chaos.
+‘Respectable’ (along with the punky NYC song ‘Shattered’) possesses a controlled chaos.
 Mick Taylor would have never gelled on these thrashing songs.
-It was a thing of beauty seeing Jagger’s rambunctious performance of these songs while tearing up his T-shirt emblazoned DESTROY on Saturday Night Live (the video is now blurred because of the swastika on his shirt) paired with a shiny gold elbow-length glove a’ la Iggy – and later tongue-kissing Ron Wood.
+It was a thing of beauty seeing Jagger’s rambunctious performance of these songs while tearing up his T-shirt emblazoned DESTROY on Saturday Night Live.
+The video is now blurred (because of the swastika on his shirt) paired with a shiny gold elbow-length glove a’ la Iggy – and later tongue-kissing Ron Wood.
 These two songs were at the opposite end of the spectrum of their new dance track ‘Miss You.’
 Along with ‘Beast of Burden,’ these were the album’s four hit singles.

 Another track bordering on punk was ‘Lies’ (a parallel to the Sex Pistols’ ‘Liar’).
 The Clash had sung, “No Elvis, Beatles or The Rolling Stones” in their song ‘1977.’
 Perhaps this was Jagger’s way of showing that the Stones could still be more punk than anybody.